kcmerrill/alfred/README.md

 ```

 ## Example 2
-You can use alfred to get running a project.
+You can use alfred to get a project running.
 Useful if your projects have a bajillion steps, or if you're like me and you are typically responsible for dev enviornments at your work.
 Using alfred, you can run setup.
 In this example, we will use a common github module to clone a github project in a folder of your choosing, update all the submodules, create symlinks composer update and run version as the final check to ensure things are working.

 ```alfred common/github setup kcmerrill/yoda yoda```